nerves-hub/nerves_key/README.md

 2. A serial number for your device
 3. A name for the device

-The signing certificate and serial number of very important.
-After the provisioning process, they are locked down and cannot be changed without replacing the ATECC508A.
-The device name is purely informational unless you choose to use it otherwise in your software.
+The signing certificate and serial number are very important.
+After the provisioning process, they are locked down and cannot be changed without replacing the ATECC508A/608A.
+The device name is purely informational unless you choose to use it in your software.

 NervesKeys support an auxillary set of certificates that identify the device.
 These are writable after the provisioning process.
 Since they're writable, they